-If exercise ball therapy and other conservative treatments do little to treat your back pain, contact Laser Spine Institute for more information on how our minimally invasive spine surgery can help you find relief.
-Our minimally invasive outpatient procedures are often the clinically appropriate first choice and provide many advantages versus open neck or back surgery.
+If exercise ball therapy and other conservative treatments do little to treat your back pain after several weeks or months, contact Laser Spine Institute for more information on how our minimally invasive spine surgery can help you find relief.
+Our outpatient procedures are often a clinically appropriate alternative to open neck or back surgery.^

 Since 2005, the minimally invasive treatments offered at Laser Spine Institute have been able to help more than 75,000 patients find lasting relief from their chronic neck or back conditions.
 To find out you are a potential candidate for the outpatient procedures offered at our state-of-the-art surgery centers, reach out to our dedicated team today and ask for a free MRI review.*